-(A) Amortization Periods.
-Costs shall be amortized on a straight-line basis over a twenty-year period.

-8 (B) Allowable Increase.
-One hundred percent (100%) of the certified 9 costs of capital improvement, rehabilitation, energy conservation, and renewable energy work 10 and improvements required by law may be passed through to the tenants who benefit from such 11 work and improvements.
-Any rent increases under this Subsection 7.12(c)(3) shall not exceed, in 12 a twelve-month period, a total of ten percent (10%) of the tenant's base rent at the time the 13 petition was filed or \$30.00, whichever is greater.
-A landlord may accumulate any certified 14 increase which exceeds this amount and impose the increase in subsequent years, subject to 15 this 10% or \$30.00 limitation.

-(4) Petitions Filed On or After November 14, 2002 for Other Work and
+- (A) Amortization Periods.
+Costs shall be amortized on a straight-line basis over a twenty-year period. - (B) Allowable Increase.
+One hundred percent (100%) of the certified costs of capital improvement, rehabilitation, energy conservation, and renewable energy work and improvements required by law may be passed through to the tenants who benefit from such work and improvements.
+Any rent increases under this Subsection 7.12(c)(3) shall not exceed, in a twelve-month period, a total of ten percent (10%) of the tenant's base rent at the time the petition was filed or \$30.00, whichever is greater.
+A landlord may accumulate any certified increase which exceeds this amount and impose the increase in subsequent years, subject to this 10% or \$30.00 limitation. - (4) Petitions Filed On or After November 14, 2002 for Other Work and Improvements On Properties With Five Residential Units or Less.
+For petitions filed on or after November 14, 2002, the following provisions shall apply to certification of all work and improvements for properties containing five residential units or less, with the exception of work and improvements costs certified for passthrough under Subsections 7.12(c)(2) or 7.12(c)(3): - (A) Amortization Periods.
+Costs shall be amortized on a straight-line basis over a ten, fifteen or twenty-year period, depending upon which category described below most closely relates to the type of work or improvement and its estimated useful life. - (i) Schedule I Ten-Year Amortization.
+The following shall be amortized over a ten-year period: New roof structure, new roof cover, electrical heaters, central security system, telephone entry systems, new wood frame windows, new mailboxes, weather-stripping, ceiling insulation, seals and caulking, central smoke detection system, new doors and skylights; appliances, such as new stoves, disposals, refrigerators, washers, dryers and dishwashers; fixtures, such as garage door openers, locks, light fixtures, water heaters and blankets, shower heads, time clocks and hot water pumps; and other improvements, such as carpeting, linoleum, and exterior and interior painting of common areas.
+If the appliance is a replacement for which the tenant has already had the benefit, the cost will not be amortized as a capital improvement but will be considered part of operating and maintenance expenses.

-17

-18

-18

-19

-19

-19

-10

-10

-11

-12

-13

-14

-14

-14

-15

-16

-17

-18

-19

-19

-19

-10

-10

-11

-12

-14

-15

-16

-17

-18

-19

-19

-10

-10

-10

-11

-12

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-14

-(A) Amortization Periods.
-Costs shall be amortized on a straight-line basis over a ten, fifteen or twenty-year period, depending upon which category described below most closely relates to the type of work or improvement and its estimated useful life.

-(i) Schedule I - Ten-Year Amortization.
-The following shall be amortized over a ten-year period: New roof structure, new roof cover, electrical heaters, central security system, telephone entry systems, new wood frame windows, new mailboxes, weather stripping, ceiling insulation, seals and caulking, central smoke detection system, new doors and skylights; appliances, such as new stoves, disposals, refrigerators, washers, dryers and